vekjja/provisions/assets/docs/mac->pi_usb.md

   touch /Volumes/bootfs/ssh
 ```

-### If you didn’t configure WiFi with RPi Imager, you can enable WiFi with the file
+### If you didn’t configure WiFi with RPi Imager, you can enable WiFi with file: `wpa_supplicant.conf`

 ```sh
 vim /Volumes/bootfs/wpa_supplicant.conf